 How is it treated?

 Two kinds of medication are often used – one to control daily symptoms, and one to treat sudden attacks.
 Both medications come in the form of inhalers, devices containing medication which you breathe in.
-There are a variety of different inhalers and medication types; you and your doctor may need to try a few before finding the one which works best for you.
+There are a variety of different inhalers and medication types; your doctor will help you find the inhaler that works best for you.
 These are only available through a doctor’s prescription.

 Daily treatment - Controllers

 Controllers, or “preventers”, are used daily to help reduce inflammation in the airways.
 Over time, you will have fewer symptoms as you gain control over your asthma.
 It is important to take the controller medication as directed by your doctor and to follow the plan, even if you feel like your asthma is under control.
 If you stop, your airways may become inflamed again, causing symptoms to return.